Hilton369/digital-clock/README.md

 # Practice Digital Clock WebApp

-This is a To Do List app which uses React.
-It is able to add/delete/move to do list items.
+This is a Digital Clock app which uses React.

 ### Prerequisites